We’re Hiring!

 Additional Information:

-This position requires in-person work at our District Office, 410 Atlantic Ave, Brooklyn
+New York City residency required within 90 days of appointment.
+This position will be primarily in-person at our District Office, 410 Atlantic Ave, Brooklyn.

 The New York City Council makes reasonable accommodations for applicants and employees with disabilities.
 If reasonable accommodation is needed to participate in the job application or interview process, to perform essential job functions, and/or to receive other benefits and privileges of employment, please contact EEOOfficer@council.nyc.gov.